CarlosQS/personal_projects/README.md

 # RecoverPy

-RecoverPy is a powerful tool that leverages your system capabilities to recover lost files.
+RecoverPy is a robust utility that utilizes your system's features to recover lost data.

-Unlike others, you can not only recover deleted files but also **overwritten** data.
+Unlike other tools, it can not only recover deleted files but also **overwritten** data.

-Every block of your partition will be scanned.
-You can even find a string in binary files.
+It scans every block of your partition, and you can even search for specific strings within binary files.

 ## Demo